tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificNameID is EMPTY, or dwc:scientificName was NOT EMPTY; FILLED_IN the value of dwc:scientificName if the value of dwc: scientificNameID could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificNameID is bdq:Empty, or dwc:scientificName is bdq:NotEmpty; FILLED_IN the value of dwc:scientificName if the value of dwc: scientificNameID could be unambiguously interpreted as a value in bdq:sourceAuthority; otherwise NOT_AMENDED

 ### Information Elements